NarcolepticNobody/WebDesign/Assignment1/README.md

-# Pride & Prejudice
+# Legend of the Guardians: The Owls of Ga'Hoole
-## A Novel by Jane Austen
+## Directed by Zack Snyder

-## Dead by Daylight
+## Legend of the Guardians: The Owls of Ga'Hoole

-I really love this game.
-It is super spooky at times and fun to play with your friends.
-I am trash at it.
+This action packed movie is about young owls that get taken from their home and forced to fight in a war that they didn't ask to be apart of.